puristajs/purista/website/src/README.md

 ---
 home: true
 icon: house fas
-title: PURISTA - The typescript/javascript nodejs backend framework
+title: PURISTA - The typescript/javascript nodejs backend framework for edge server and cloud
 shortTitle: PURISTA
 description: PURISTA is a typescript based nodejs framework built in typescript to be used for javascript and typescript backend application development.
 heroImage: /purista_cli_logo.png